CongWeilin/Projector/README.md

-# Projector
- NeurIPS22 Graph Representation Unlearning
+# Projector for Graph Representation Unlearning

 The repository includeds all code that can be used to reproduce the experiment results in the paper.